taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena: **"Asoka, I want to tell you why the Peacekeepers visited us last night.
 Is this something you think you can hear right now?"**

 Asoka looks at Eireena, suddenly scared.
+The raspberries in Asoka's hand have been crushed by Asoka's sudden tension.

 Eireena: **"If you hear what I have to say, and all you want is to hide someplace safe for the rest of your life, I guarantee that you will have that place with us.
 Do you understand?"**